Search results for national guideline

 Perinatal Mental Health Guideline: Summary for psychologists

-It is important that women received psychosocial support and evidence-based treatment or advice about mental health conditions during the perinatal period.
+It is important that women receive psychosocial support and evidence-based treatment or advice about mental health conditions during the perinatal period.
 Providing psychosocial support Provide structured psychoeducation to women with symptoms of depression in the perinatal period.
-Advise women with symptoms of depression in the postnatal… Read More
+Advise women with symptoms of depression in the postnatal period… Read More

 Perinatal Mental Health Guideline: Summary for general practitioners